fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 code here operates on.
 Only this block of code has access to it and nothing else.
 The new stack's lifetime is limited to the time that this block of code requires to be fully executed".
-We are going to call the stack that is split between the parent frame and the new stack the child frame.
+We are going to call the stack that is split the parent frame and the new stack that results from the split the child frame.
 A **block** is the part between a `block`/`if`/`loop` instruction and an `end` instruction.
 Every **block** can have a result, which means that when the block's stack frame reaches the end of